Michaela Andörfer: Life

-As she grew up she was familiar from as far back as her time in Kindergarten with the Sisters of Hedwig ("Hedwigschwestern") who ran a branch in Döbern.
-The sisters were a religious order with a particular focus on praising God, and on support for children and adolescents suffering from cognitive, emotional or social impairments.
+As she grew up she was familiar from as far back as her time in Kindergarten with the Sisters of Saint Hedwig who ran a branch in Döbern.
+The sisters were a religious congregation with a particular focus on support for children and adolescents suffering from cognitive, emotional or social impairments.
 In the words of a senior member of the order, Christel Andörfer experienced for herself "the selflessness, the willingness to provide hands-on help and the trust in God [on which the sisters prided themselves] during the war years and postwar period".